pgpmartin/BioC_For_NGS/slides/BioC_For_NGS_slides.md

 ```

-# Working with your own DNA sequence
+# Practice with your own DNA sequence

 Like `LETTERS` in base R, the [Biostrings](http://bioconductor.org/packages/release/bioc/html/Biostrings.html) package provides a `DNA_ALPHABET`.